Alison Rodger: Research and career

 Rodger is interested in how the structure and arrangement of biomolecules impact their function.
 She developed the technology for UV- Linear Dichroism spectroscopy.
 Her lab became the national and international hub of Couette flow Linear Dichroism, allowing scientists to obtain structural and kinetic information about several systems.
 She demonstrated that it is possible to orient membrane systems of liposomes.
 Rodgers developed Raman Linear Difference Spectroscopy to study the division of bacterial cells.
 She designed a new instrument that could measure Raman optical activity and Raman Linear Difference Spectroscopy in an effort to probe the secondary and tertiary structures of biomacromolecules.
 Her research in the UK was supported by the Engineering and Physical Sciences Research Council, Biotechnology and Biological Sciences Research Council.
 Rodger serves on the advisory board of the Protein Circular Dichroism Data Bank.
 In 2015 she was named on the Analytical Science Power List.
 She joined the council at St John's College, Nottingham in 2015.
 Rodger completed a bachelor's degree in Theology at St John's College whilst working as a Professor of Biophysical Chemistry.
 She serves on the Australian Research Council Science and Technology Advisory Panel.

-She moved to Macquarie University in 2017, where she is establishing an open-access biophysical spectroscopy facility for collaborators.
-Alongside investigating circular dichroism of biomacromolecules, Rodgers has studied molecular electronic systems.
+Alongside investigating circular dichroism of biomacromolecules, Rodger has studied molecular electronic systems.
 She co-led the UK Circular and Linear Dichroism Summer School for over 10 years.
 She was a member of the Royal Society of Chemistry Council until she left the UK in 2017.
-She was very involved in Athena SWAN in the UK and is part of the Athena SWAN expansion in Australia, SAGE.
+She was very involved in Athena SWAN in the UK and was part of the Athena SWAN expansion in Australia, SAGE.
 She is a member of Barker College Council and an Honorary Member of the British Biophysical Society.